 - Balances price, features, and quality of components.

-The longruner CNC controller kit is different from other controllers in this list that it is an Arduino and Shield combination unlike the others where everything is integrated into a single controller box.
+The longruner CNC motor controller kit is different from other controllers in this list in that it is an Arduino and CNC Shield combination, unlike the others where everything is integrated into a single controller box.

 This kit has the Arduino board (ATmega328), CNC Shield, and stepper drivers separate.

 This means there is a bit of initial tinkering required to get your settings right, however, it also gives you the freedom to use other stepper drivers if you decide to upgrade without changing the control board.

 Interestingly, this kit also has 3 NEMA 17 stepper motors bundled with everything else.

 Unfortunately, Longruner does not sell a kit without the motors in case you already have the motors with you or want to use other motors.

 Consider the fact that 3 NEMA 17 stepper motors are included in the kit when you compare the price of this bundle with the other controllers, which do not come with motors.

 The manufacturer recommends an input power of 12-36 V DC for the CNC shield.
 However, the Arduino board can be powered via USB (5V DC).
 The shield needs extra power for the stepper drivers and motors.

 Note that the Arduino UNO board in this kit is referred to as longruner board by the manufacturer, which is actually an Arduino clone.